awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 You can connect to your WorkSpace using the client of your choice\.
 After you sign in, the client displays the WorkSpace desktop\.

-**Note**
-When you are connected to your WorkSpace from a Windows or MacOS client, you can toggle the fullscreen display by using following command shortcuts:
-Windows client: Ctrl\+Alt\+Enter
-MacOS client: Control\+Option\+Return

 **To connect to the WorkSpace**

 1. Open the link in the invitation email\.

 1. When prompted, download one of the client applications or launch Web Access\.

-   If you aren't prompted and you haven't installed a client application already, open [http://clients\.amazonworkspaces\.com/](http://clients.amazonworkspaces.com/) and follow the directions\.
+   If you aren't prompted and you haven't installed a client application already, open [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) and follow the directions\.

 1. Start the client, enter the registration code from the invitation email, and choose **Register**\.

-1. When prompted to sign in, type the username and password for the user, and then choose **Sign In**\.
+1. When prompted to sign in, enter the user name and password for the user, and then choose **Sign In**\.

 1. \(Optional\) When prompted to save your credentials, choose **Yes**\.